 A lower back spasm usually feels like a muscle is firmly contracting or moving.
 However, it might also feel like a dull ache that moves, a sharp pain in a specific location, or any combination of these painful sensations.
-Some people also find that pain from lower back spasm radiates to other areas of the body, such as the hips or legs.
+Some people also find that pain from lower back spasms radiates to other areas of the body, such as the hips or legs.

-In some people, the cause may be something relatively minor, such as a mild strain.
+In some people, the cause may be relatively minor, such as a mild strain.
 In other people, a serious underlying condition may be responsible, such as a herniated or ruptured spinal disc.

-It is common for people to pass much of the day sitting down or hunched over a computer screen.
-Over time, this can weaken the muscles in the back and other areas of the body.
+A sedentary lifestyle can weaken the muscles in the back and other areas of the body.
 The lower back may attempt to compensate for this weakness, which can cause painful muscle spasms.

 Muscle overuse and post-exercise pain

 The overuse of any muscle can disrupt its working.
 This can lead to spasms, pain, and discomfort.
 Some people also experience post-exercise pain, known as delayed onset muscle soreness (DOMS).
 This is especially common when a person tries a new exercise.

 A sprain is an injury to a ligament, while a strain is a tear in a tendon or muscle.
 Both can cause muscle spasms and pain in the lower back.
 Overstretching the area or falling are common causes of sprains and strains.

 There is a disc cushioning each vertebra in the spine.
 Damage or injury to these discs can cause intense back pain.

 One of the most common types of injury to vertebral discs is known as a herniated disc.
 This is when compression on a disc causes it to bulge out of the spinal column.
 A herniated disc can put pressure on nearby nerves.